Miro (wrestler)

-Miroslav Barnyashev (Мирослав Петров Барняшев, [miroˈslɑf pɛˈtrɔf bɑrˈnjɑʃɛf]; born December 25, 1984) is a Bulgarian-American professional wrestler.
-He is currently signed to All Elite Wrestling (AEW), where he performs under the ring name Miro and is a one-time AEW TNT Champion.
-He is also known for his decade-long career in WWE under the ring name Rusev, where he became the first and so far only Bulgarian wrestler to have worked for WWE.
+Miroslav Petrov Barnyashev (Мирослав Петров Барняшев, [miroˈslɑf pɛˈtrɔf bɑrˈnjɑʃɛf]; born December 25, 1985) is a Bulgarian professional wrestler.
+He is signed to WWE, where he performs on the Raw brand under the ring name Rusev.
+He is also known for his time in All Elite Wrestling (AEW) from 2020 to 2025, under the ring name Miro.

-In 2010, Barnyashev signed a contract with WWE and was assigned to Florida Championship Wrestling (FCW), which was rebranded as NXT in 2012 (WWE's developmental territories).
-He performed on NXT until 2014, when he and his manager Lana were called to WWE's main roster.
-He is a three-time WWE United States Champion.
-He was released by WWE in April 2020, debuting in AEW as Miro in September of that year.
+In 2010, Barnyashev signed a contract with WWE and was assigned to its developmental territory Florida Championship Wrestling (FCW), which was rebranded as NXT in 2012.
+He performed on NXT until 2014, when he and his manager Lana were moved to WWE's main roster.
+During his initial tenure in WWE, he was a three-time WWE United States Champion.
+He was released by WWE in April 2020, and debuted in AEW in September of that year, winning the AEW TNT Championship.
+He departed AEW in February 2025, returning to WWE that April.

 Early life

-Miroslav Barnyashev was born on December 25, 1984 in Plovdiv, which was then part of the People's Republic of Bulgaria.
+Miroslav Barnyashev was born in Plovdiv, which was then part of the People's Republic of Bulgaria.
 He attended a sports school while growing up and competed in rowing, powerlifting, and sambo as an adult.

 Professional wrestling career

 Early career (2008–2010)

 In the mid-2000s, Barnyashev moved from Bulgaria to the U.S. with the ambition of becoming a professional wrestler.
 He originally lived in Virginia, before relocating to Torrance, California, where he began training as a wrestler under Gangrel and Rikishi at the Knokx Pro Wrestling Academy.
-Barnyashev debuted in the San Diego, California-based independent promotion New Wave Pro Wrestling on November 22, 2008, under the ring name Miroslav Makaraov, defeating Aerial Star.
-In 2010, Barnyashev joined the Santa Maria, California-based independent promotion Vendetta Pro Wrestling (VPW), shortening his ring name to Miroslav.
+Barnyashev debuted in the San Diego, California-based independent promotion New Wave Pro Wrestling on November 22, 2008, under the ring name "Miroslav Makaraov", defeating Aerial Star.
+In 2010, Barnyashev joined the Santa Maria, California-based independent promotion Vendetta Pro Wrestling (VPW), shortening his ring name to "Miroslav".
 While wrestling for VPW, he was managed by Markus Mac.